 Understanding that localization is a vital component for driving sales from new international markets is the first step towards executing your company’s global growth strategy.
-This is typically followed by making the decision to invest in localization to translate your content and expand your reach.
+This is typically followed by making the decision to invest in localization to translate your website content and expand your reach.
 But now that you’ve committed to building a global presence for your brand, what’s next?

-Whether you are just beginning the search for the best localization technology for your translation needs, or you are trying to see if there are options better than your current solution … we’ve put together a list to help you better understand your options when it comes to translation management systems.
-Read on for the three main ways that companies across the world are translating their content, and the pros and cons of each.
+Whether you are just beginning the search for the best localization technology for your translation needs or you are trying to see if there are options better than your current solution…, we’ve put together a list to help you better understand your options when it comes to translation management systems.
+Read on for the three main ways that companies across the world are translating their content and the pros and cons of each.

 1. Machine Translation (MT)

 Pro: Cost-effective and accurate.
-Crowdsourcing is a popular option used by businesses to localize, as it engages and leverages active users to help provide translations for website and app content, as needed.
+Crowdsourcing is a popular option used by businesses to localize, as it engages and leverages active users to help provide translations for website and app content as needed.

 Con: Inefficient and inconsistent quality.
 While this method may keep costs low, it can be inefficient given the time it takes to manage the dozens, hundreds, or even thousands of community members translating.
 Quality can also suffer since many contributors lack the expertise needed to create high-quality translations.
-Additionally, companies using crowdsourcing may find that the tone and style of their content is inconsistent due to the large number of individuals working on the project.
+Additionally, companies using crowdsourcing may find that the tone and style of their content are inconsistent due to the large number of individuals working on the project.